Department store: Innovations 1850–1917

 Marshall Field & Company originated in 1852.
 It was the premier department store on the busiest shopping street in the Midwest at the time, State Street in Chicago.
-Marshall Field's served as a model for other department stores in that it had exceptional customer service.
+Marshall Field's was often cited as a model for other department stores in that it had exceptional customer service.
 Marshall Field's also had the firsts; among many innovations by Marshall Field's were the first European buying office, which was located in Manchester, England, and the first bridal registry.
 The company was the first to introduce the concept of the personal shopper, and that service was provided without charge in every Field's store, until the chain's last days under the Marshall Field's name.
 It was the first store to offer revolving credit and the first department store to use escalators.
 Marshall Field's book department in the State Street store was legendary; it pioneered the concept of the "book signing".
 Moreover, every year at Christmas, Marshall Field's downtown store windows were filled with animated displays as part of the downtown shopping district display; the "theme" window displays became famous for their ingenuity and beauty, and visiting the Marshall Field's windows at Christmas became a tradition for Chicagoans and visitors alike, as popular a local practice as visiting the Walnut Room with its equally famous Christmas tree or meeting "under the clock" on State Street.

 In 1877, John Wanamaker opened what some claim was the United States' first "modern" department store in Philadelphia: the first to offer fixed prices marked on every article and also introduced electrical illumination (1878), the telephone (1879), and the use of pneumatic tubes to transport cash and documents (1880) to the department store business.